Malathi (film): Plot

 Malathi, a young woman from a wealthy family, pursues MBBS in a medical college, where she meets Balu, a senior student.
-They fall in love, but due to her family circumstances, they are unable to marry; Malathi ends up marrying Rajan, a relative, who is addicted to drinking and drugs.
+They fall in love, but due to her family's circumstances, they are unable to marry; Malathi ends up marrying Rajan, a relative, who is addicted to drinking and drugs.
 She decides to reform him, and the rest of the film deals with whether she succeeds in her endeavour or not.